jquass/WhiteGlove/README.md

 - Fetches robots.txt for the domain
 - Scrapes the page (if permitted by robots.txt)
-    - Stores the page HTML
+    - Store the page HTML
-    - Stores the headers
+    - Store the page headers
-    - Stores links
+    - Store links found on the page
 - Returns the scrape result

 ### Crawl